 Less than significant impact.
-Future permitted uses on Parcels 1 and 2 are not expected to create objectionable odors.
-Butte County DSD staff would review future development applications to ensure compliance with applicable BCAQMD emission control standards related to odor causing uses.
+Future permitted uses on Parcels 1-4 are not expected to create objectionable odors.
+Butte County DSD staff would review future development applications to ensure compliance with applicable BCAQMD emission control standards related to odor causing uses such as agricultural processing facilities as these uses are conditionally allowed in the AG 20 zone.
 If such a use were proposed, it would require project-specific environmental review to identify appropriate conditions that would avoid odor impacts to neighboring residences.
 Thus, significant odor impacts would be avoided.
 Future construction activities could include objectionable odors from tailpipe diesel emissions and from solvents in adhesives, paints, caulking materials, and new asphalt.
 Since odor impacts would be temporary and limited to the area adjacent to the construction operations, odors would not impact a substantial number of people for an extended period of time.
 A less than significant impact would occur under this threshold.